Debugging is one of those skills that's core to the activity of a programmer.

 Once you have some sort of idea where the error is coming from, you can start checking that specific part of code.

 The simplest way to debug, at least in terms of tooling, is by reading the code you wrote.
 Aloud.
-There is some magical thing in hearing from our own voice that simply does not happen when you read in silence.
+There is some magical thing in hearing from our own voice that does not happen when you read in silence.

 Often times I found problems in this way.